lucy-pool/lucy-pool.github.io/_posts/2021-01-20-What-is-the-setup-of-the-pool?.md

 All nodes run on a modern secure Server OS with ample hardware resources and the setup is scaleble to meet rising demands if need be.

-I do not want to bore you with elaborate real-time monitoring data of my pool(maybe i will a a later time), you can just expect that the pool works for you 24/7.
+I do not want to bore you with elaborate real-time monitoring data of my pool (maybe I will at a later time), you can just expect that the pool works for you 24/7.